denten-books/plain-text/3-format.md

 Interpretation at the level of meaning alone, for Sontag, was an intellectual and ultimately reactionary activity.
 It aims to find the "maximum amount of content" within.
-It is reactionary because it serves only to multiply the available "levels of analysis."
+It is reactionary because it serves only to multiply the available "levels" of analysis.
 In explicating the work of art, the critic merely creates alternate copies that diverge from the original.
 Each layer of criticism thus only adds to the content of the work, placing additional burden on the readers to come.
 Sontag believed that to "design" a work of art that can be experienced in this way---always on multiple and diverging levels of ideation---might have been "creative" and "revolutionary" in the age of aesthetic paucity, when creativity and interpretation were limited to a few privileged individuals.
 But her epoch, she believed, was one of creative abundance.
-"Think of the sheer multiplication of works of art available to all of us," she wrote.
+"Think of the sheer multiplication of works of art available to every one of us," she wrote.
 Contemporary culture had become based on "excess" and "material plenitude" which dull the senses [@sontag_against_1966, 9-10].
 In such conditions, the production of further critical variations on the theme only adds to the dulling clutter.